 Zap&Go was founded to develop a new class of energy storage device with considerable functional improvements over commercially available supercapacitors or ‘ultracapacitors’.
 This technology is referred to as the Carbon-Ion or C-Ion cell in contrast to Lithium-ion or Li-ion.
-Zap&Go has a development programme in hand to develop and perfect this technology.

 The C-Ion cell is being designed for manufacture using many of the technologies well known in Li-ion cell production.
 This will enable Zap&Go to quickly scale-up production and to use manufacturing capacity already in existence.
 This will allow new products to be made and extra functions to be added to existing products, for example:

-- Improved energy storage allows the cell to be used as the principal method of energy storage in a far wider range of technologies than conventional supercapacitors.
+- Improved energy storage allows the cell to be used as the principal method of energy storage in a far wider range of technologies than conventional supercapacitors

-- High specific power allows very fast charging (in seconds) through Zap&Go’s “Instant-charge” technology.
+- High specific power allows very fast charging (in seconds) through Zap&Go’s “Instant-charge” technology

-- High specific power enables the extension of Li-ion battery lifetimes and reduction in battery size through peak shaving in hybrid applications.
+- High specific power enables the extension of Li-ion battery lifetimes and reduction in battery size through peak shaving in hybrid applications

-- Improved safety protects customers, allows easy shipping and opens up applications in hazardous areas.
+- Improved safety protects customers, allows easy shipping and opens up applications in hazardous areas

 Specifically, Zap&Go is creating polymer-inorganic composite electrolytes in the form of membranes.
 Such materials are tailored to contain interconnected nano-sized channels formed by the polymer network for easy ion migration.
 The polymer network weakly binds the ions to enable fast ion transport.
 The weak binding and fast ion transport is achieved by creating a network of vacant binding sites in the polymer.